 - D. Contract rents - 1.
 Initial Contract rents will be determined by following HUD regulations at 24CFR983.301 and 24CFR983.302 whendetermining and re-determining rents. - 2.
 KCDC may adopt, with HUD notification, Small Area Fair Market Rent (SAFMR) Exception Payment Standards by zip code area if deemed beneficial for the success of KCDC program participants locating affordable housing.
 Effective October 1, 2024, HUD will require KCDC to implement SAFMR's for all zip code areas.
-Upon approval of Moving to Work (MTW) cohorts, KCDC will request a waiver to forgo the implementation of mandatory SAFMR's for all zip code areas, if waiver is approved KCDC will use payment standards and optional SAMFR zip code areas. - 3.
-KCDC will use the same utility allowance schedule for PBV as it does for the tenant based voucher program. - E. Security Deposits - 1.
-KCDC prohibits security deposits in excess of amounts charged to unassisted tenants.
+As a Moving to Work (MTW) flexibility, KCDC requested a waiver to forgo the implementation of mandatory SAFMR's for all zip code areas.
+The waiver was approved and KCDC will use payment standards and optional SAMFR zip code areas. - 3.
+KCDC will use the same utility allowance schedule for PBV as it does for the tenant based voucher program. - 4.
+KCDC has discretionary authority to check the box within the HAP contract to not decrease rents below the initial contract rents. - E. Security Deposits - KCDC prohibits security deposits in excess of amounts charged to unassisted tenants.
 When the tenant moves out of the contract unit, the owner, subject to state and local law, may use the security deposit, including any interest on the deposit in accordance with the lease, as reimbursement for any unpaid tenant rent, damages to the unit, or other amounts owed by the tenant under the law. - The owner must give the tenant a written list of all items charged against the security deposit and the amount of each item.
 After deducting the amount used to reimburse the owner, the owner must promptly refund the full amount of the balance to the tenant. - If the security deposit does not cover the amount owed by the tenant under the lease, the owner may seek to collect the balance from the tenant.
-KCDC has no liability or responsibility for payment of any amount owed by the family to the owner.

-F. Rent Increases

-- An owner's request for a rent increase must be submitted to KCDC 60 days prior to the anniversary date of the HAP contract, and must include the new rent amount the owner is proposing.
+KCDC has no liability or responsibility for payment of any amount owed by the family to the owner. - F. Rent Increases - An owner's request for a rent increase must be submitted to KCDC 60 days prior to the anniversary date of the HAP contract, and must include the new rent amount the owner is proposing.
 All increases will not exceed more than 20% of the contract rent.
-KCDC will provide the owner with at least 60 days written notice of any change in the amount of rent to the owner. - 2.
+KCDC will provide the owner with at least 30 days written notice of any change in the amount of rent to the owner. - 2.
 For KCDC owned PBV units, the initial rent to owner and the annual redetermination of rent at the anniversary of the HAP Contract are determined by the independent entity approved by HUD.
 KCDC must use the rent to owner established by the independent entity.
 Also the amount of the reasonable rent must be determined by an independent agency approved by HUD in accordance with PBV program requirements.
 The independent entity must provide a copy of the determination of reasonable rent for the KCDC owned units to KCDC and to the HUD field office where the project is located - G. Development Activity on Units Under HAP Contract: